 Artist Statement

-I create art that celebrates underrepresented communities while critiquing the systems that marginalize them.
-My work spans murals, photography, and abstract painting, each medium offering a unique way to address the inequalities that permeate society.
+I create art that celebrates underserved communities while creating dialogue surrounding the systems that marginalize them.
+My work spans murals, photography, and painting, each medium offering a unique way to address the inequalities that permeate society.
 Through my art, I bring attention to the issues that disproportionately affect working-class people, people of color, and those on the fringes of our social systems.

-In my murals, I collaborate with communities creating public art that is vibrant and celebratory.
-My murals don’t directly depict the struggles of inequality or homelessness; instead, they serve as a platform to empower underrepresented voices and celebrate the people they represent."
+In my murals, I collaborate with communities creating colorful public art that serves as a platform to empower ignored voices and celebrate the people they represent.

-In my paintings, the social issues I care about, from mental health to systemic inequality, are explored through abstract forms, layered textures, and bright color choices.
-These works communicate the urgency of these topics, with the chaos and intensity of the compositions reflecting the systems of oppression they critique.
+My paintings reflect the social issues I care about, from mental health to systemic inequality.
+They are explored through abstract forms, layered textures, and eclectic color choices.
+Each brushstroke communicates the urgency of these topics, with the chaos and intensity of the formal qualities reflecting the systems of oppression they critique.

-My work is both a celebration of resilience and a critique of the systems that perpetuate inequality.
-My goal is to spark dialogue, challenge the status quo, and make space for those whose stories deserve to be told.
+My goal is to spark dialogue and make space for those whose stories of resilience deserve to be told.

 Experience in the Arts